Sound designers use technology creatively to provide sound for moving images in a range of mediums, including film, games and theatre

 Salaries may be paid as a day rate or full-time annual wage, depending on your employment status.

-The vast majority of sound designers work in a freelance capacity.
-The exception to this is the larger games companies, which mostly employ their own in-house team.
+Most sound designers work in a freelance capacity.
+The exception is in the larger games companies, where designers are usually employed as part of the in-house team.

 The hours you'll work are very much dependent on the sector you're in.